SirGurgi/hello-world/README.md

 # hello-world
-This shall be a discord bot as soon as I can figure it out
+Whole discord bot thing is still a work in progress.